donacianojesus/Syllabus-to-Calendar/README.md

 ## Overview

-LawBandit Calendar is a web application that automatically parses law school syllabi and converts them into an interactive calendar.
-Simply upload your PDF syllabus, and the app will extract all important dates, assignments, and exams, presenting them in an easy-to-use calendar interface with both calendar and list views.
+LawBandit Calendar is a **complete, production-ready web application** that automatically parses law school syllabi and converts them into an interactive calendar.
+Simply upload your PDF syllabus, and the app will extract all important dates, assignments, and exams, presenting them in an easy-to-use interface with both calendar and list views.

+**Ready for deployment and use by law students worldwide.**

 ## Features

-### **Implemented (Backend Complete)**
+### **COMPLETED FEATURES**
 - **Universal Syllabus Parser:** Extracts specific assignments from ANY syllabus format
 - **LLM Integration:** OpenAI GPT-4o for intelligent syllabus parsing
 - **Smart Fallback System:** Automatic fallback to regex parsing when LLM unavailable